jimwatt/P3-BehavioralCloning/writeup.md

 ### Goal:

-Use transfer learning to train a model that steers a simple automobile around a track.
+Use transfer learning to train a model that steers a simulated automobile around a track.
 The model predicts correct steering angles using images of the road ahead as  input.

 ---